rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 files, you do not need to do anything special to ensure your gems get stashed in the right place.
-When you cd to your Metasploit framework checkout, your environment will automatically switch contexts to `ruby-1.9.3-p551@metasploit-framework`.
+When you cd to your Metasploit framework checkout, your environment will automatically switch contexts to `ruby-2.1.5@metasploit-framework`.

 ### rbenv

 Simply follow [this](https://github.com/sstephenson/rbenv#installation)

-### Moving to Ruby 2.1.x
+### Moving to Ruby 2.1.x (from 1.9.3)

-As a Metasploit developer, you are encouraged to use the non-default 2.1.5, and you should see some significant performance increases as a result.
+As a Metasploit developer, you are encouraged to switch to Ruby 2.1.x as soon as possible.
+You should see some significant performance increases as a result.
+As of January 6, 2015, only Ruby 2.1.x is supported and 1.9.3 has been [completely end of life'd](https://www.ruby-lang.org/en/news/2014/01/10/ruby-1-9-3-will-end-on-2015/).
+Note that Ruby 2.2.x is **not** supported yet.
-Metasploit is currently cross-compatible with 1.9.3 and 2.1.5.
-Until January 6, 2015, both Ruby 1.9.3 and Ruby 2.1.x are supported; after that, only 2.1.x will be supported, as 1.9.3 will be [completely end of life'd](https://www.ruby-lang.org/en/news/2014/01/10/ruby-1-9-3-will-end-on-2015/).

 If you'd like to use another version of ruby, ```rvm``` and ```rbenv``` can help you easily switch: